 1. Why is an MBA a critical next step toward your short- and long-term career goals?
 Why is Tuck the best MBA program for you?
 (If you are applying for a joint or dual degree, please explain how the additional degree will contribute to those goals.)

-Note that the MBA is a “step” towards a goal.
-That means you have to briefly discuss the path you have been on and then your reasons for wanting an MBA — and specifically a Tuck MBA– to continue down that path.
 You have to know a lot about Tuck as well as your goals to respond effectively to this question.
+Why do you want a small, tight-knit program in rural New Hampshire?
 Why do you want a program that stresses the integration of business functions?
-Why do you want a small, tight-knit program?
 Which of Tuck’s strengths appeal to you?
 How will they help you achieve your goals?

 2. Discuss your most meaningful leadership experience.
 What did you learn about your own individual strengths and weaknesses through this experience?

 This question reflects the importance Tuck, like many MBA programs, places on leadership.